wyrtwala/craft/reference.md

 # Premise

 -------------------------------------------------------------------------------------------------------------------------------

 ```
-A computer can do only three things:                   Recieve Data; Transform Data; Send Data.
+A computer can do only four things:                               Recieve Data; Store Data; Transform Data; Send Data.
-A kernel side program can do only three things:        Recieve Data; Transform Data; Send Data.
+A kernel side program can do only four things:                    Recieve Data; Store Data; Transform Data; Send Data.
-A user side program can do only three thing:           Recieve Data; Transform Data; Send Data.
+A user side program can do only four things:                      Recieve Data; Store Data; Transform Data; Send Data.

 A computer can recieve data in only one way:                      Ports.
 A computer can send data in only one way:                         Ports.
-A computer can only transform Data in two places:      Memory; Registers.
+A computer can only Store Data internally in three places:        Storage Devices; Memory Devices; CPU Registers.

-A program has only two sets of Data:                   Hardcoded Data; Runtime Data.
+A program has only two sets of Data:                              Compiled Data; Runtime Data.
-A program stores data in only two places:              Stack Data; Heap Data.
 A computer transforms data with only one unit:                    CPU.
 ```

 -------------------------------------------------------------------------------------------------------------------------------